Which Scandinavian languages should I learn?

 Why Learn the Swedish language?

-- With more than 10 million native speakers, Swedish is the most widely spoken among the North Germanic family.
-Once you learn Swedish, it will open the Danish and Norwegian doors, thanks to a high level of mutual intelligibility between the three.
+- With more than 10 million native speakers, Swedish is the most widely spoken among the North Germanic languages.
+Once you learn Swedish, it will open the doors to Danish and Norwegian, given the high degree of mutual intelligibility among the three.

 - Sweden’s economy is the largest and most diversified economy in the Nordics.
 Fourteen of the 25 most valuable Nordic brands are from Sweden.

 - Sweden is the best in almost everything.
-Not only is it the highest-ranking Nordic nation, but it was named the best country for women.
-And for raising children, doing business, having the most competitive economy, and living green.
+Not only is it the highest-ranking Nordic nation, but it was also named the best country for women.
+And for raising children, conducting business, maintaining a highly competitive economy, and living sustainably.
 It is one of the best nations in many categories.

-- Sweden is the birthplace of many successful innovative companies.
-Many big Swedish companies have global footprints, such as AstraZeneca, Electrolux, Ericsson, Volvo, H&M, and IKEA.
-As a result, Swedish offers better career prospects and job opportunities than others in the Nordic group.
+- Sweden is the birthplace of many successful, innovative companies.
+Many large Swedish companies have global footprints, including AstraZeneca, Electrolux, Ericsson, Volvo, H&M, and IKEA.
+As a result, Sweden offers better career prospects and job opportunities than the other Nordic countries.

 Swedish, Norwegian, Danish, Finnish Courses in India

-There are a few institutes in various cities, such as Delhi, Mumbai, Kolkata, and Bangalore, that offer Scandinavian language programs.
+Several institutes in Delhi, Mumbai, Kolkata, and Bangalore offer Scandinavian language programs.

-However, due to limited demand, these centers have no regular batches.
+However, due to limited demand, these centers do not run regular batches.

 I will keep you updated.
 There are many language learning websites where you can study.